SiverDX/additional_enchantments/README.md

 - **Ranged and Trident**: Entries from **Ranged** and Tridents
   - Note that these are enchantments for projectiles, meaning for Tridents they only apply when thrown (and are therefor incompatible with the `Riptide` enchantment)
 - **Digger**: Vanilla category and contains things like pickaxes or shovels

-### Configuration
-- All enchantments are configurable
-- There might be some enchantment-related extra configuration

 ## Faster Attacks (Melee)
 - Default max. level: 4